RCHG/rchg.github.io/pages/about_overview.md

 ### General Overview

 Currently, my main field of research is the climate response to several agents on the atmosphere, either greenhouse gases or aerosols.
 However, my academic career started with a B.A. in Spanish from the University of Granada, where I graduated on Physics with an specialization on Theoretical Physics.
 Awarded with a scholarship, I obtained a M.Sc. on Condensed Matter with an dissertation about Theory of Liquids (Statistical Physics of Fluids) at the University Autónoma of Madrid.
-Also I was assistant professor of Physics (Laboratory Experiments) two years.
+Also I was teacher assistants of Physics (Laboratories of experimental physics) during two years.
 In the field of Atmospheric Sciences, I have a PhD on Remote Sensing and Micro-physics of Precipitation at Spain with an stage at NASA Goddard Space Center (sponsored by University of Maryland-Baltimore County).
 My experience as Postdoctoral research assistant includes the institutions:
 - Karlsruhe Institute of Technology (Germany), where I worked on ESA-Sentinel-5 and G3E projects (remote sensing of greenhouse gases).
 - The University of Reading, in collaboration with Keith Shine and M. Hegglin, where I studed the radiative forcing of several agents on the atmosphere, in particular Ozone.
-- Laboratory for Sciences of Climate and Environment (LSCE) were I work for the CNRS on a aerosol related research project.
+- Laboratory for Sciences of Climate and Environment (LSCE) were I work for the CNRS on a aerosol related research project, named CRESCENDO.

 ### Scientific Interests